Eavan Boland: Awards

 In 1976, Boland won a Jacob's Award for her involvement in The Arts Programme broadcast on RTÉ Radio.
 Her other awards include a Lannan Foundation Award in Poetry and an American Ireland Fund Literary Award.

 Her collection In a Time of Violence (1994) received a Lannan Award and was shortlisted for the T. S. Eliot Prize.

 In 1997 she received an honorary degree from University College Dublin.
 She also received honorary degrees from Strathclyde University and Colby College in the US in 1997, and the College of the Holy Cross in 1999.
 She received one from Bowdoin College in 2004.
 In 2004 she also received an honorary degree from Trinity College Dublin.

 Boland received the Bucknell Medal of Distinction 2000 from Bucknell University, the Corrington Medal for Literary Excellence Centenary College 2002, the Smartt Family prize from the Yale Review and the John Frederick Nims Award from Poetry Magazine 2002.

 Her volume of poems Against Love Poetry was a New York Times Notable Book of the Year.

 Her volume Domestic Violence (2007) was shortlisted for the Forward prize in the UK.
 Her poem 'Violence Against Women' from the same volume was awarded the James Boatwright III Prize for Poetry for the best poem published in 2007 in Shenandoah magazine.

 In 2012, Boland won a PEN Award for creative nonfiction with her collection of essays, A Journey With Two Maps: Becoming a Woman Poet published in 2012.

 In 2016 she was inducted into the American Academy of Arts and Sciences.
 In 2017 she received the Bob Hughes Lifetime Achievement Award at the Bord Gáis Energy Irish Book Awards.

 On 25 May 2018 she was elected an honorary member of the Royal Irish Academy.
 Boland received the Irish PEN Award for Literature in 2019.

 Death and legacy

 Boland was writer in residence at the National Maternity Hospital, Dublin, in 1994.
 During this time she composed 'Night Feed' and 'The Tree of Life', and her work remains on a plaque in the hospital garden.

 Boland died in Dublin on 27 April 2020, aged 75.

 In 2020, Boland was posthumously awarded the Costa Book Award for poetry for her final collection The Historians.

+In 2024, Trinity College Dublin announced the renaming of the "denamed" former Berkeley Library as the Eavan Boland Library; this makes it the first building named after any woman on Trinity's city centre campus.
+The name was made official in March 2025.